Branching

 • A feature branch with three commits

-• Pull request is create with QA and merge back to master
+• Pull request is create with QA and merge back to main

 • A new commit (forth green circle) based on feedback from QA